orbitalquark/scintillua/docs/api.md

       return 0
     end

-    lex:add_fold_point('strange_token', '|', fold_strange_token)
+    lex:add_fold_point('strange_element', '|', fold_strange_element)

-Any time the lexer encounters a '|' that is a "strange_token", it calls the `fold_strange_token` function to determine if '|' is a fold point.
+Any time the lexer encounters a '|' that is tagged as a "strange_element", it calls the `fold_strange_element` function to determine if '|' is a fold point.
 The lexer calls these functions with the following arguments: the text to identify fold points in, the beginning position of the current line in the text to fold, the current line's text, the position in the current line the fold point text starts at, and the fold point text itself.

 #### Fold by Indentation